telerik/xaml-docs/controls/radchartview/features/chartseriesprovider.md

 	</telerik:ChartSeriesDescriptor>
 {{endregion}}

-In this case the __TargetType__ of the descriptor determines the type of the series that will be created.
+In this case, the __TargetType__ of the descriptor determines the type of the series that will be created.

 ## Properties